JustusRen/safe-explorer/README.md

-# Implementation of "Safe Exploration in Continuous Action Spaces"
+# Implementation of "Safe Exploration in Continuous Action Spaces" including a guidance component

 ## Introduction